Finding Philosophy in Science Workshop

 Outcomes

 This workshop will lead to the development of scholarly articles for publication.
-It will also help ASU prepare for the third annual meeting of the PhilInBioMed International Network, which will be held at ASU in the Fall of 2020.
+It will also help ASU prepare for the third annual meeting of the PhilInBioMed International Network

 Support

-This workshop is organized by Richard Creath and co-organized by Steve Elliott.
+This workshop is organized by Richard Creath and with special thanks to Jane Maienschein and Steve Elliott.
 It is funded in large part by a grant from the James S. McDonnell Foundation.

 Click here to view ASU's Interactive Campus Map.